Soham-Gaonkar/Soham-Gaonkar.github.io/_posts/2024-07-16-Image_SuperResolution_Reconstruction.md

 6. **Remove 40% Data:**

-    The image with 40% of the data removed is as follows:
+    The image with 40% of the data remoGaonkar is as follows:

     <div align="center">
     <img src="./Ques4Img/dog40.png" alt="dog_img" width="50%">